 - It is a low-impact exercise method renowned for emphasizing core strength, flexibility, and overall body awareness.

-- You should practice regular pilate exercises as it is a great way to fight erectile dysfunction.
-Some of the pilate exercises are given below:
+- You should practice regular Pilates exercises, as it is a great way to fight erectile dysfunction.
+Some of the Pilates exercises are given below:

 Knee fallouts: